factopolis/factopolis/content/claims/fisa-court-is-transparent/_index.md

 ---
-title: Foreign Intelligence Surveillance Court is Transparent
+title: Foreign Intelligence Surveillance Court is transparent
 summary: Almost everything the FISA court does is classified, and extremely opaque.
 checks:
   - checker: politifact